Contact

 2017 – 2018

-Andrea Tamayo Bernal is an undergraduate 4th year student in the urbanism concentration.
-She has assisted with the Shifting Frames and the Fluid Infrastructures event.
+Andrea Tamayo Bernal worked with c-url as a 4th year student in the urbanism concentration.
+She assisted with the Shifting Frames and the Fluid Infrastructures events.

 Catherine Bonier | Associate Professor